89luca89/distrobox/docs/usage/distrobox-create.md

 				of the same environment.
 	--home/-H		select a custom HOME directory for the container.
 Useful to avoid host's home littering with temp files.
-	--volume		additional volumes to add to the container --network		select a custom network for the container, as accepted by podman or docker's --network option.
+	--volume		additional volumes to add to the container --network		(EXPERIMENTAL) select a custom network for the container, as accepted by podman or docker's --network option.
 Useful for per-container split tunneling of VPNs (implies --init)	default: host

 	--additional-flags/-a:	additional flags to pass to the container manager command